keqiyy/Dengue-Gravidtrap-and-Ovitrap-HK/README.md

 ***
 A description of each file and folder is provided below:

 **00_Data_Preprocess.R**: R script to process raw data, transferring daily data to monthly data.
 This is for reference.
-The final data file (in .csv format) is provided in Raw Data which is named as "Three districts all dataset-1.csv".
+The final data file (in .csv format) is provided in the Raw Data folder which is named as "Three districts all dataset-1.csv".

 **01_load_packages_data.R**: R script to load and process data needed to run DLNMs in INLA models.